mredar/code4lib-2014-PhantomJS-Selenium/README.md

 * Show the same tests running headless as part of a server-friendly test suite.

-* (Wifi permitting) Show the same tests running on a couple different browser/OS combinations on the server cloud at SauceLabs – talking through a tunnel to the local firewalled application.
+* (Wifi permitting) Show the same tests running on a couple different browser/OS combinations on the server cloud at SauceLabs -- talking through a tunnel to the local firewalled application.

 Detailed plan:

-* Martin needs to translate this doc to Markdown

 * Mark prep before talk: